 War was widespread along the Wadden Sea coast in the Late Middle Ages.
-The small farmer republics of the tidal marshlands along the southern North Sea coast had to defend their lives not only against blanke Hans 'the sea' but also against their hostile environment.
+The small farmer republics of the tidal marshlands along the southern North Sea coast had to defend their lives not only against blanke Hans 'the wild sea' but also against their hostile environment.
 Think of the Battle of Vroonen (1297) when the Westfrisians lost their freedom.
 Think of the Battle of Laaxum in 1498 when the Mid-Frisians (i.e. the province of Friesland) lost their freedom.
 Think of the Battle of Hemmingstedt in 1500 when the Ditmarsians lost their freedom.
 Think of the Battle of Hartwarden in 1514 when the Rüstringer Frisians lost their freedom (see also at the end of this blog post).
 Think of the Battle at the Wremer Deep in 1517 when the Wurstfrisians lost their freedom - with 300 women fighting as well.
 Believe us when we say, the battles mentioned are but a few.

 The battle of 1517 was a historic moment, since Land Wursten was the last (Frisian) salt-marsh republic to lose its independence.
-Only with the bourgeois uprise of the Low Countries against the kingdom of Spain in 1568 would in a part of the southern North Sea region the people’s freedom be restored.
+Only with the bourgeois uprise of the Low Countries against the Kingdom of Spain in 1568 would in a part of the southern North Sea region the people’s freedom be restored.

-Around the time of the story of this blog post, the lands of Butjadingen, meaning 'outside [the River] Jade', and Stadland were more or less islands in the estuary of the rivers Weser and Jade.
+Butjadingen and Stadland were part of the pagus 'territory' Rüstringen.
+In the fourteenth century much land of the pagus was lost to sea spliting Rüstringen into two; a western part and an eastern part.
+The later was the area of Butjadingen and Stadland (Köbler 1988).
+Around the time of the story of this blog post, around 1400, the lands of Butjadingen, meaning 'outside [the River] Jade', and Stadland were more or less islands in the estuary of the rivers Weser and Jade.
 The difference between Butjadingen and Stadland is that the first is Seemarsch 'sea marshes' and the second is Flussmarsch 'river marshes' (Wolff 2018).
 It was (tidal) marshland along the riverbanks and along the shores of the Wadden Sea.
 If not flooded by the sea, than by the rivers.
-Things went really wrong when the lands were flooded by both on the same time.
+Things went really wrong when the lands were flooded by both at the same time.
 In the course of the fourteenth century, the Heete Creek had found its way from the Jade Bight into the mouth of the River Weser near the settlement of Nordenham, separating Butjadingen from Stadland, and turning the first into an island (Blumenberg 2002).

 People lived on terps (artificial settlement mounds) locally called a Warden.
 The way to survive in this environment.
 Most names of villages have warden or würde(n) as a suffix.
 For example: Boitwarden, Eckwarden, Einwürden, Eiswürde, Ellwürden, Fedderwarden, Grebswarden, Golzwarden, Hammelwarden, Hollwarden, Iggewarden, Langwarden, Phiesewarden, Schweewarden, Sinswürden, Sürwürden, Syuggewarden, etc. And we already mentioned Hartwarden.
 So, if people did not know they lived on a terp, the name made that clear to them.
 Every second of the day.

-Leeuwarden and Bolsward, too!” we hear you think.
+“Leeuwarden and Bolsward, too!” we hear you think.
 Indeed, those towns in the province of Friesland too.
 Glad to have such enthusiastic and sharp-witted readers.
 And, of course, also the settlements of Breddewarden, Fedderwarden, Sengwarden, Wiarden, Waddewarden and Warden in the Wangerland of Ostfriesland bordering the mouth of the River Jade in the west.

 In the late fourteenth and fifteenth centuries, the Butjenter Friesen, Frisians of Butjadingen were caught in the middle.
 Upstream, the River Weser flowed past the strong city of Bremen, a free city within the Holy Roman Empire that had been part of the powerful Hanseatic League since the mid-thirteenth century.
 The river was the lifeblood of this city.
 Another foreign power to reckon with was the county of Oldenburg that tried to exercise its influence over Butjadingen and Stadland as well.